-- (a) An application for evaluation of a registered nurse's qualifications to be certified as a nurse practitioner shall be filed with the board by submitting the Application for Nurse Practitioner (NP) Certification (Rev. 03/2018), which is hereby incorporated by reference.
-A temporary Nurse Practitioner (NP) certificate shall be obtained by submitting the Application for Temporary Nurse Practitioner (NP) Certificate (Rev. 03/2018), which is hereby incorporated by reference.
-In order to furnish drugs or devices in California as a Nurse Practitioner, the certified nurse practitioner must be issued a Nurse Practitioner Furnishing Number by submitting the Nurse Practitioner Furnishing Number Application (Rev. 03/2018), which is hereby incorporated by reference, for approval.
-Submission of each application shall be accompanied by the fee prescribed in Section 1417 and such evidence, statements or documents as therein required by the board. - (b) The Application for Nurse Practitioner (NP) Certification, the Application for Temporary Nurse Practitioner (NP) Certificate and the Nurse Practitioner Furnishing Number Application shall include submission of the name of the graduate nurse practitioner education program or post-graduate nurse practitioner education program. - (c) The Application for Nurse Practitioner (NP) Certification shall include submission of an official sealed transcript with the date of graduation or post-graduate program completion, nurse practitioner category, credential conferred, and the specific courses taken to provide sufficient evidence the applicant has completed the required course work including the required number of supervised direct patient care clinical practice hours.
+(a)-An application for evaluation of a registered nurse's qualifications to hold out to be certified as a nurse practitioner shall be filed with the board by submitting forms Application Requirements for Nurse Practitioner (NP) Certification (rev 5/2014) and Nurse Practitioner Furnishing Number Application (rev 10/2012), hereby incorporated by reference, which on a form prescribed by the board and shall be accompanied by the fee prescribed in Section 1417 and such evidence, statements or documents as therein required by the board. to conform with Sections 1482 and 1484.

+(b) A Nurse Practitioner application shall include submission of the following information:

+- (1) Name of the graduate nurse practitioner education program or post-graduate nurse education practitioner program. - (2) Official sealed transcript with the date of graduation or post-graduate program completion, nurse practitioner category, credential conferred, and the specific courses taken to provide sufficient evidence the applicant has completed the required course work including the required number of supervised direct patient care clinical practice hours.

-- (d) A graduate from a board-approved nurse practitioner education program shall be considered a graduate of a nationally accredited program if the program held national nursing accreditation at the time the graduate completed the program.
-The program graduate is eligible to apply for nurse practitioner certification with the board regardless of the program's national nursing accreditation status at the time of submission of the application to the Board. - (e) The board shall notify the applicant in writing that the application is complete and accepted for filing or that the application is deficient and what specific information is required within 30 days from the receipt of an application.
+(c) A graduate from a board-approved nurse practitioner education program shall be considered a graduate of a nationally accredited program if the program held national nursing accreditation at the time the graduate completed the program.
+The program graduate is eligible to apply for nurse practitioner certification with the board regardless of the program's national nursing accreditation status at the time of submission of the application to the Board.

+(d) The board shall notify the applicant in writing that the application is complete and accepted for filing or that the application is deficient and what specific information is required within 30 days from the receipt of an application.
 A decision on the evaluation of credentials shall be reached within 60 days from the filing of a completed application.
 The median, minimum, and maximum times for processing an application, from the receipt of the initial application to the final decision, shall be 42 days, 14 days, and one year, respectively, taking into account Section 1410.4(e) which provides for abandonment of incomplete applications after one year.

-Note: Authority cited: Section 2715, Business and Professions Code.
-Reference: Sections 2815 and 2835.5, Business and Professions Code.
+Note: Authority cited: Sections 2715, and 2718, Business and Professions Code.
+Reference: Sections 2815, and 2835.5, Business and Professions Code.

-1483.1.
-Requirements for Nurse Practitioner Education Programs in California.
+1483.1 Requirements for Nurse Practitioner Education Programs in California.

-- (a) The California based nurse practitioner education program shall: - (1) Provide evidence to the board that the nurse practitioner program is in an accredited academic institution located in California. - (2) Be an academic program accredited by a nursing organization recognized by the United States Department of Education or the Council of Higher Education Accreditation that offers a graduate degree in Nursing or graduate level certificate in Nursing to qualified students. - (3) Provide the board with evidence of ongoing continuing nurse practitioner education program accreditation within 30 days of the program receiving this information from the national nursing accreditation body. - (4) Notify the board of changes in the program's institutional and national nursing accreditation status within 30 days. - (b) The board shall grant the nurse practitioner education program initial and continuing approval when the board receives the required accreditation evidence from the program. - (c) The board may change the approval status for a board-approved nurse practitioner education program at any time, if the board determines the program has not provided necessary compliance evidence to meet board regulations notwithstanding institutional and national nursing accreditation status and review schedules.
+- (a) The nurse practitioner education program shall: - (1) Provide evidence to the board that the nurse practitioner program is in an accredited academic institution located in California. - (2) Be an academic program approved by the board and accredited by a nursing organization recognized by the United States Department of Education or the Council of Higher Education Accreditation that offers a graduate degree or graduate level certificate to qualified students. - (3) Provide the board with evidence of ongoing continuing nurse practitioner education program accreditation within 30 days of the program receiving this information from the national nursing accreditation body. - (4) Notify the board of changes in the program's institutional and national nursing accreditation status within 30 days.

+(b) The board may grant the nurse practitioner education program initial and continuing approval when the board receives the required accreditation evidence from the program.

+(c) The board may change the approval status for a board-approved nurse practitioner education program at any time, if the board determines the program has not provided necessary compliance evidence to meet board regulations notwithstanding institutional and national nursing accreditation status and review schedules.

-Note: Authority cited: Section 2715, Business and Professions Code.
-Reference: Sections 2785, 2786, 2786.5, 2786.6, 2788, 2798, 2815 and 2835.5, Business and Professions Code.
+Authority cited: Section 2715, Business and Professions Code.
+Reference: Sections 2785, 2786, 2786.5, 2786.6, 2788, 2798, 2815, and 2835.5, Business and Professions Code.

-1483.2.
-Requirements for Reporting Nurse Practitioner Education Program Changes.
+1483.2 Requirements for Reporting Nurse Practitioner Education Program Changes.